 The technology also has a huge role to play in drug discovery.
 For example, it can be used to create libraries of cell lines, each with different genes deliberately inhibited or activated.
 In this way, scientists can identify genes with roles in disease, and proteins that are potential drug targets.

-While the use of CRISPR technology to edit human DNA will, understandably, continue to make the news, there are many other uses of the technology that have the potential to make a tremendous impact, including those that we have outlined above and others, such as the creation of biofuels and attempts to restore previously extinct species to the wild, which we discussed in a recent article here.
+While the use of CRISPR technology to edit human DNA will, understandably, continue to make the news, there are many other uses of the technology that have the potential to make a tremendous impact, including those that we have outlined above and others, such as the creation of biofuels and attempts to restore previously extinct species to the wild.